How might we make the Senior Friendly Hospitals (SFH) toolkit more findable and structurally leaner?

 I was brought in to assist the Regional Geriatric Program of Toronto (RGP) in figuring out how to make seniorfriendlyhospitals.ca structurally leaner.
 This was my first in-house role where I functioned as a “UX Team of One” while being supervised by some of the most brilliant and compassionate minds in geriatric care in Canada.

-The SFH “refresh”, then, was about improving the SFH website’s information architecture and giving a new visual spin on its pages through new colours and pictograms.
+The SFH “refresh”, then, was about improving the SFH website’s information architecture and site design.
 We wanted to make the clinical resources more findable by culling outdated or dead resources, and combine small pages into bigger pages.

 It was a “full-stack” project that combined UX, visual design, and content strategy into one, all geared towards helping the RGP and its network partners build hospitals committed to senior-friendly care.